graphics-study-group/needrename/engine/Docs/shader_interop.md

 In the engine we use a frequency-based descriptor management system.
 The descriptors are used in two sets:
+1. *Set index 0* stores global per-scene uniforms, such as environmental light;
-1. *Set index 0* stores global per-scene, per-view or per-camera uniforms, such as environment light direction, view and projection matrices;
+2. *Set index 1* stores per-view or per-camera uniforms, such as environment light direction, view and projection matrices;
-2. *Set index 1* stores per-material uniforms, such as diffuse textures.
+3. *Set index 2* stores per-material uniforms, such as diffuse textures.
-3. Model matrices are pushed to shader via *push constants*.
+4. Model matrices are pushed to shader via *push constants*.

 ## Global Descriptor Management